 - A Riehle machine with a capacity of 400 kips to test efforts in compression, flection, beam tension, columns, and slabs.

-It has two compression machines; one has up to 2,000 pounds of boost and the other has up to 2,000 to 600,000 pounds of boost to do testing of compression, flection, beam tension, columns and concrete slabs, wood, and steel.
+- Two compression machines; one with up to 2,000 pounds of boost and the other with up to 2,000 to 600,000 pounds of boost to do testing of compression, flection, beam tension, columns and concrete slabs, wood, and steel.

-Along with this portion of the laboratory, where small and medium components are tested, is the unidirectional seismic simulation platform.
+The area where small and medium components are tested contains a unidirectional seismic simulation platform.
 The shake table consists of a steel plate of 8’x 4.5’ supported by a welded framework of structural beams.
 The steel platform that carries the structural model is above four low friction linear sliding bearings.
 This earthquake simulation facility is capable of reproducing sinusoidal signals, white noise, randomized, and earthquake excitation.
-In this part of the laboratory is also the compressed air cannon which is used in wind related projects.
+This part of the laboratory also hosts the compressed air cannon which is used in wind related projects.